 Blood Sugar Stability

-Reducing your intake of sugar, carbs, processed foods, and sugary soft drinks, and replacing them with whole foods, you can eliminate blood sugar spikes and dips, and help prevent unwarranted inflammation.
+By reducing your intake of sugar, carbs, processed foods, and sugary soft drinks, and replacing them with whole foods, you can eliminate blood sugar spikes and dips, and help prevent unwarranted inflammation.

 Eat the Rainbow